pixelmund/svelte-kit-cookie-session/README.md

   },
   ({ event, resolve }) => {
     // event.locals is populated with the session `event.locals.session`
+    // event.locals is also populated with all parsed cookies by handleSession, it would cause overhead to parse them again - `event.locals.cookies`.

     // Do anything you want here
     return resolve(event);